Article · Apr 10, 2026

 - Response headers (Set-Cookie, Cache-Control, etc.)

-timeoutput (should be within ~50ms of each other; if not, the timing channel is leaking)
+timeoutput (should be within ~50ms; if not, the timing channel is leaking)

-If you are running a customer-facing product and you have not had this audited recently, let’s talk.
-The user-enumeration audit is about two hours per app and produces a list of one-line fixes you can ship the same afternoon.
+If you are running a customer-facing product and want this audited, let’s talk.
+The user-enumeration audit runs about two hours per app and produces a list of one-line fixes you can ship the same afternoon.

 Frequently asked questions